Who We Are

 Program Director & Training Manager, Tegucigalpa & Choluteca, Honduras

-Juan Carlos serves as Associate Pastor of Iglesia Centro Evangelica Filadelfia in the city of Tegucigalpa, Honduras.
-He has a passion for child care and development and serves as the secretary for Asociacion Ministerios Pan de Vida, the sister organization of Honduras Ministries.
+Juan Carlos serves now full time for Honduras Ministries, he used to be the Associate Pastor of Iglesia Centro Evangélica Filadelfia in the city of Tegucigalpa, Honduras.
+He has a passion for child care and development and serves as the secretary for Asociación Ministerios Pan de Vida, the sister organization of Honduras Ministries.
 After serving voluntarily for many years, Juan Carlos officially came on staff in October 2014 to oversee the children’s enrichment program and the training of pastors and leaders of our partnership churches.
-He lives in Tegucigalpa with his wife (Albania) and two children.
+He lives now in Choluteca with his wife (Albania), his two children live with their grandmother in Tegucigalpa.

 Dr. David Parish